 37) Ecosystem Dynamics

-Module 37 discusses succession; feedback mechanisms; synergy; biological magnification; population cycles; and techniques for monitoring and evaluating ecosystems.
+Succession; feedback; synergy; biological magnification; population cycles; techniques for monitoring and evaluating ecosystems.

 38) Cycling and Species Management

 Nitrogen, phosphorus, carbon-oxygen, and water cycles; endangered species; island ecosystems; corridors; edge effects; alien species; trophic cascade.